 TunnelBear for Streaming

 Understandably, using the free version of TunnelBear for Netflix is not an option due to the limited bandwidth.
-However, using the paid one we were able to access Netflix US.
-In short, it seems to be decent for accessing Netflix (although we would still advise trying for yourself with the free version).
+However, using the paid one we were also unable to access Netflix US.
+In short, TunnelBear is not good for accessing Netflix (although we would still advise trying for yourself with the free version).

 TunnelBear for Torrents

-Gone are the days when TunnelBear was blocking P2P file sharing and torrenting.
-That doesn’t mean downloading and sharing copyrighted content became legal.
+Gone are the days when TunnelBear supported P2P file sharing and torrenting.
+That doesn’t mean downloading and sharing copyrighted content became impossible, but it certainly isn’t recommended.
 Also, TunnelBear VPN is yet to be optimized for this activity by offering dedicated servers and static IPs.

 TunnelBear for China